 - Circuit training can be adapted specifically to women

 - Circuit training focuses on being a fat loss program that functions on working all parts of the body equally

 On the other hand, both training methods are very similar in many aspects, like the aspect of rest intervals.
 In both methods, this rest time tends to be very short.
-Whether you’re at the gym with a personal trainer or simply workout out at home, both methods will leave you sweating with your heart pounding.
+Whether you’re at the gym with an online personal trainer or simply workout out at home, both methods will leave you sweating with your heart pounding.
 Another similarity they share is the fact that both have a diverse range of body areas they focus on.

 Cross Training is another training method you might be interested in to burn calories or body fat, which gets its name from the other two types but actually doesn’t have a lot to do with the two.
 Actually, cross training is generally used in sports played at the professional level and consists of training in a sport that is distinct to the one you’re already doing in order to reinforce different skills.

 This method allows an athlete to work on muscles other than the ones typically worked in the sport they specialize in.
 If you’re currently not training in a sport at a higher level, this method is probably not of interest.